 Healthy Hot Chocolate

-Cozy up with this vegan and dairy-free homemade Healthy Hot Chocolate that’s rich, indulgent and made with just a few simple ingredients.
+Cozy up with a mug of this healthy hot chocolate that’s rich, creamy, naturally sweetened, and made with just a few simple ingredients.
+Ready in 10 minutes!

-This healthy homemade hot chocolate is vegan, dairy-free and naturally sweetened with maple syrup.
-Everyone needs a go-to hot chocolate recipe, and I hope this one will become yours!
+Unlike store-bought mixes, this homemade hot chocolate is vegan, dairy-free, and refined sugar-free.
+Everyone needs a go-to hot chocolate recipe, and I have a feeling this will become yours!

 Hot Cocoa vs Hot Chocolate